 After School Clubs

-There are a selection of after school clubs available, these are updated and promoted each school term.
+There is a selection of after school clubs available, these are updated and promoted each school term.
+These clubs - ran by school staff - are all free of charge and run until approximate 4.15pm.

 After School Child Care